 Brussels sprouts.
 A single cup has only 38 calories, but nearly 200% of your daily value of vitamin K. That's the vitamin that helps your body absorb calcium.
 It also provides 125% of your daily vitamin C needs.
 You can make Roasted Shallots and Brussels Sprouts with nothing more than a baking dish, olive oil and sea salt.
 They're also tasty mixed with grapes and cheese for Brussels Sprouts and Grapes Au Gratin.

 Tomatoes.
-A whole 2.5 inch diameter tomato has only 22 calories but it's packed with the pigment-making nutrient lycopene.
-It's also got vitamins A, C, K, biotin, folic acid, copper, potassium, beta-carotene and leutin.
-They're often highly processed into sauces, but they don't really need a lot of help.
+A whole 2.5-inch diameter tomato has only 22 calories but it's packed with the pigment-making nutrient lycopene.
+It's also got vitamins A, C, K, biotin, folic acid, copper, potassium, beta-carotene and lutein.
+They're often highly processed into sauces, but they don't need a lot of help.
 I like Baked Parmesan Tomatoes as an appetizer at parties.
-I'm also a fan of Tomatoes with Buttermilk Vinaigrette and a side of whole wheat toast for lunch.
+I'm also a fan of Tomatoes with Buttermilk Vinaigrette and a side of whole-wheat toast for lunch.

 There are dozens more options to consider including cauliflower, raw almonds, spinach, strawberries, sweet potatoes, lentils and asparagus.
 You can't count on buying these foods already prepared in a healthy way, you've got to do some cooking on your own.
 Experiment with one recipe a week, and after a year you'll have figured out what you like or don't like from 52 choices.
 Your life depends on it.

 You can read the full study yourself here: Health effects of dietary risks in 195 countries, 1990–2017: a systematic analysis for the Global Burden of Disease Study 2017